 Offline access doesn't just mean your maps will load quicker at the start either, but each and every time you pan or zoom, the information you need is already right there on your handset.
 No more waiting for maps to load and appear on the screen, no more infuriating blank tiles when maps don't download properly - just the maps you need, right when you need them.

-9. Best of both words: The ideal cross between PND and smartphone app
+Best of both worlds: the ideal cross between PND and smartphone app

 Offline maps turn your phone into a PND (Personal Navigation Device), with fast, smooth and reliable mapping, but the fact you have a mobile connection offers so much more.
 In fact, It's the best of both worlds!

-One of the extra benefits from using HERE in offline mode is that limited or zero data requirements have the potential to add an extra couple of hours to the battery life on your phone.
-When you’re making a long journey that could be the difference between arriving at your destination on time and seeing your phone die en-route.
+One of the extra benefits of using HERE in offline mode is that limited or zero data requirements have the potential to add an extra couple of hours to the battery life of your phone.
+When you’re making a long journey that could be the difference between arriving at your destination on time and seeing your phone die en route.

 Which of these benefits makes the most difference to you?